 Responding to concerns that a pupil might be subject to or witnessing domestic abuse

 Our safeguarding procedures will be followed here, and a referral made to social care as appropriate.
-Our safeguarding procedures will be followed here, and a referral made to social care as appropriate.
 Police reports are shared with school and recorded on CPOMs.